• Skip to main content

 Our main stops will include following the Lewis and Clark Trail (along with stopping at all the historical sites along the way), a stay at Theodore Roosevelt National Park, Fort Abraham Lincoln Custer House & Commissary Bookstore, Fort Buford State Historic Site, Lewis and Clark Interpretive Center and Fort Mandan, Frontier Village and World’s Largest Buffalo, Fort Abercrombie State Historic Site, as well as several other stops.
 In fact, there is so much to do that we may need to extend for an additional week!

 Below, I have sorted things to do into group types.
 Understand that this is not a complete list as North Dakota really offers a lot to do.
-I would highly suggest visiting their website for a more complete listing of activities.
+I would highly suggest for a more complete listing of activities.

 Sightseeing & Historical Sites